For retakers who refuse to spend $3,000 twice.

 Coverage

-Every question has been individually written and audited against the official NCBE subject matter outline.
-Every explanation walks through every answer choice, not just the right one.
-The spaced repetition algorithm is SM-2, the same system used by medical students worldwide.
-This isn't a shortcut.
-It's a better method.
+Every question was written and audited against the NCBE's official subject matter outline.
+Every explanation walks through every answer choice, not just the correct one.
+The flashcard algorithm is SM-2, the same spaced repetition system used by medical students worldwide.
+The scheduler adapts to your exam date and your weak subjects.

 Compare